NMRDfromMD/nmrdfrommd.github.io/docs/source/theory/context.rst

 simulations (MDS) a natural choice.

 ..
-    S.G.: Explain what MD is.
+    S.G.: Explain what classical MD is and its limitations
+    - small systems
+    - small duration --> high frenquency
+    --> some phenomena are still out of reach
+    --> comparison with experiment is limited

 For instance, MDS have been used to characterize the NMR relaxation properties of Lennard-Jones fluid :cite:`odeliusIntermolecularDipoleDipoleRelaxation1993, grivetNMRRelaxationParameters2005`,